arfylarfy/Project2/README.md

 ## Acceptance Criteria

-Given the analysis of th eSeattle market, we will create a bot that will recommend an offer amount based on the best machine learning model and how aggressive the client wants to make their offer.
+Given the analysis of the Seattle market, we will create a bot that will recommend an offer amount based on the best machine learning model and how aggressive the client wants to make their offer.

 ## Method